 As practical experience suggets, Monte Carlo simulations are often associated with an increase in complexity.
 We find that instruments such as Monte Carlo simulations can neither increase nor reduce complexity.

-The concept of complexity fills thousands of books.
-The search on Google alone brought about 5 million hits (called in February 2017).
 In general, the behaviour of a system or model, whose components can interact with one another in various ways, is called complex.
-The multiplicity and interdependence between the components is therefore essential, whereby both dimensions do not necessarily have to occur at the same time.
 Such a constellation can thus also be measured, whereby the "variety" is being used as metric.
 Variety is defined as the number of possible, distinguishable states that a system may have.

 In the case of systems that are characterized by uncertainty, decision-makers face a complex problem since many different alternatives, each with different consequences and coupling effects, have to be considered.
-The concept of single-value planning, which is prominent in business planning, reduces all possible future alternatives to one manifestation.
+The concept of single-point planning, which is prominent in business planning, reduces all possible future alternatives to one manifestation.
 Similarly to the TSP problem, certain information is simply ignored during the planning process.
 Concretely, fixing the variables to a concrete number ignores the uncertain events.
 However, the uncertainty is not eliminated!
 Simulations help us to make the lost information visible, such as the range the results may take or the correlations between the model variables.
-In no case, simulations increase the complexity of the system, nor can they reduce it.
+However, simulations can neither increase nor reduce complexity.

 Be attentive if you encounter concepts such as "complexity reduction", which are based on the non-use of certain methods.
 What is claimed as a reduction is basically a loss of information.
 Encounter the complexity openly and learn to deal with it better.
 Simulations, according to our conviction, enable you to do so.